 The series follows Michaella, a former club hostess in Spain’s nightlife, as she recounts her descent into drug use and excess from the time she first visits the nation on vacation.

 In the beginning of the documentary, the protagonist explains the events that have occurred or are about to occur, much like in a romantic comedy or an episode of Lizzie Macguire.
 If Michaella had voiced it, I wouldn’t mind, but the other voice actor makes going to jail feel like too much of an adventure for a plot.

 I don’t see how a young person could be so head over heels in love that they’d agree to be a drug mule.
-And I could see it if they were offering me millions of dollars, but our little Bambi was only earning 5,000 pounds for all that work.
-Even in 2013 its worth wasn’t all that high, but hey, for someone who mistakes Peru’s Lima for Spain, what do you expect?
+And I could see if they offered me millions of dollars, but our little Bambi was only earning 5,000 pounds for all that work.

 Ultimately, I was just another drug mule in Ibiza, to sum up.

 If the goal of this documentary is to show how drug cartels recruit people and run their businesses, then it has done what it set out to do.

 I understand that Michaella McCollum was a teenager when she made her awful mistake, but am I obligated to admire her for how she overcame this?

 It’s not like she didn’t have the intelligence to claim that she was kidnapped and made into the mule, but when things didn’t go her way, she took responsibility for her voluntary actions.

 She was released from jail early, has the support of her family, and isn’t even being pursued by the cartel’s thugs, so she got off very easy, in my perspective.
 The documentary missed a chance to tell the whole story by not talking to Melissa Reid, who was with her at the time.